 - Increase student math achievement in grades K-12

-We will increase the percentage of student growth in math proficiency by 5% as measured by common formative assessments grades preK-12.
+- We will increase the percentage of student growth in mathematics proficiency by 5% as measured by common formative assessments grades preK-12.
 Baseline data will be collected using the state’s new RISE assessment for grades 3-8, Utah Aspire Plus for grades 9-10, and ACT for 11th grade.

 Literacy within our district MTSS Framework